ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>When I interview candidates, I prefer a real-world problem that demonstrates the candidate’s practical expertise with Kubernetes to be…</blockquote>

 <h3>4.
-Managing resources in Kubernetes cluster - <a href="https://medium.com/@jonatan5524/managing-resources-in-kubernetes-cluster-4090d27e2a58" target="_blank" rel="noopener noreferrer">link</a></h3>
+Cluster Bootstrapping in a Multi-Cluster Argo CD Environment (Part 1) - <a href="https://medium.com/@john-tucker/cluster-bootstrapping-in-a-multi-cluster-argo-cd-environment-part-1-e9db4d7f0b48" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jonatan Ezron`**
+✍️ **posted by `John Tucker`**

-<blockquote>This article will discuss the different aspects we need to consider when managing resources on a Kubernetes cluster with multiple projects.</blockquote>
+<blockquote>Using a Git repository tags to declaratively define the mappings between workloads and managed clusters.</blockquote>

 <h3>5.
 Bringing Amazon EKS Hybrid Nodes to life with Palette - <a href="https://medium.com/itnext/bringing-amazon-eks-hybrid-nodes-to-life-with-palette-584734449503" target="_blank" rel="noopener noreferrer">link</a></h3>